 35 “This is how my heavenly Father will treat each of you unless you forgive your brother or sister from your heart.”

 The point of his story is that if we have accepted His mercy, Allah (the King) forgives us so very much.
 This was symbolized by the ten thousand bags of gold that was owed him by the servant.
 The servant had declared that he needed more time to pay it back.
 But that is an amount far too great to ever pay back, so the King just cancelled the entire debt.
 This is what Allah does for us if we receive His mercy.

 But then this same servant found another servant that owed him one hundred silver coins.
 He demanded payment in full and would not give the other servant more time.
-When we sin against each other there are real hurts and damage, but compared to how our sin has grieved and hurt Allah it is insignificant – like 100 silver pieces compared to ten thousand bags of gold.
+When we sin against each other there is hurt and damage, but compared to how our sin has grieved and hurt Allah it is insignificant – like 100 silver pieces compared to ten thousand bags of gold.

 So the King (Allah) then sends the servant to jail to pay back everything.
-In the teaching of Isa al Masih, to not forgive the real sins and grievances that people have done to us is to forfeit the forgiveness of Allah and condemn ourselves to hell.
-This is very serious.
+In the teaching of Isa al Masih, to not forgive the sins and grievances that people have committed against us is to forfeit the forgiveness of Allah and condemn ourselves to hell.
+Nothing could be more serious.

-The challenge of course is to do this.
+The challenge is to keep this spirit of forgiveness.
 When someone has hurt us the desire for retribution can be very great.
 So how can we obtain this spirit that can forgive?
 We need to continue exploring the Injil.